pyvec/arca/docs/backends.rst

   but only CPython 3.6 has been tested.
 The default is the Python version of the current environment.
   This setting is ignored if ``inherit_image`` is set.
 * **keep_container_running**: When ``True``, containers aren't killed once the task finishes.
 Default is ``False``.
-* **apk_dependencies**: For some python libraries, system dependencies are required, for example ``libxml2-dev`` and ``libxslt-dev`` are needed for ``lxml``.
+* **apt_dependencies**: For some python libraries, system dependencies are required, for example ``libxml2-dev`` and ``libxslt-dev`` are needed for ``lxml``.
-  With this settings you can specify a list of system dependencies that will be installed via alpine ``apk``.
+  With this settings you can specify a list of system dependencies that will be installed via debian ``apt-get``.
   This setting is ignored if ``inherit_image`` is set since arca can't determined how to install requirements on an unknown system.
 * **disable_pull**: Disable pulling prebuilt arca images from Docker Hub and build even the base images locally.